 Ok.
 This wasn’t today.
 It was last week.
 But I loved this place.
 It was stunning and I wanted to share this photo.
 The Gavarnie Cirque is a glacier carved amphitheater-shaped valley located in the central Pyrenees.
 This is a massive chunk of rock.
 The cirque is a stunning 800 meters wide at the bottom and 3000 [...]

 The tourist shops at the base of Gavarnie are just opening for spring.
 The old lady was wrapped in a coat and sat in the sun.
 “Take what you want,” she said.
 She waved her hand without looking at me or removing her sunglasses.
 She had anything one could wish for candy-wise.
 The gummies were [...]

-It seems odd from here but last week I attended Mass for the first time in 25 years.
-I must have gotten caught up in all the excitement of a service at Lourdes.
+It seems odd from here at Lady of Lourdes I attended Mass for the first time in 25 years.
+I must have gotten caught up in all the excitement of a service at Lady of Lourdes.
 Or, maybe it was that I drank the delicious water from the grotto.
-Or maybe it was that fat Spanish kid with [...]
+Or maybe it was that fat [...]

 I walked straight up the mountain out of Bagnères-de-Bigorre at noon.
 The last of the autumn leaves were so thick they were like ice under my feet where the trail went steep; which was most places.
 I saw a Bearded vulture, then a fox, then I passed over a small, muddy stream framed in blue [...]

 Espelette France is famous for its…non-spicy chile.
 Being from New Mexico, I can’t understand the point of chile without a little kick but so it is.
 The town even took out a patent on their chile then plastered stings of chile all over the place.
 Against the white of the buildings it is gorgeous. [...]